 - Over-claiming of expenses

-While both tax evasion and tax avoidance intend to reduce the amount of tax one pays, the two concepts are quite different — tax evasion is illegal, while tax avoidance is legal.
+While tax evasion and tax avoidance intend to reduce the tax one pays, the two concepts are quite different — tax evasion is illegal, while tax avoidance is legal.

 Tax evasion involves engaging in illegal methods to lower one’s liability to pay Singapore taxes, such as by intentionally misrepresenting facts on a Singapore tax return.

 On the other hand, tax avoidance is all about using legal methods to lower your Singapore tax bill by employing legitimate methods such as claiming deductions and exemptions that you are entitled to (while staying within the Singapore Income Tax Act).

 What Are the Penalties for Not Paying Tax in Singapore?

 As mentioned, Singapore takes tax avoidance very seriously, and so the penalties are appropriately severe.